The Twang

 The Twang are an English indie rock band, formed in 2004 in Birmingham.
 The band have released five studio albums - Love It When I Feel Like This (2007), Jewellery Quarter (2009), 10:20 (2012), Neon Twang (2014), If Confronted Just Go Mad (2019) and a B-sides compilation, Subscription (2017).
-Consisting of vocalist and guitarist Phil Etheridge, bassist Jon Watkin, guitarist Stu Hartland, drummer Ash Sheehan, and new backing singers Cat Mctigue and Rio Hellyer, the band garnered national acclaim when NME magazine produced an article on music acts in the West Midlands.
+Consisting of vocalist and guitarist Phil Etheridge, bassist Jon Watkin, guitarist Stu Hartland and drummer Ash Sheehan, the band garnered national acclaim when NME magazine produced an article on music acts in the West Midlands.
 The band's original line-up consisted of Etheridge and Saunders, Watkin, Hartland & Matty Clinton on drums.

 The band's debut single, "Wide Awake", was released on 19 March 2007, with their debut album Love It When I Feel Like This released on 4 June 2007.
 The album reached #3 in the UK charts.

 The Twang's second album, Jewellery Quarter, was released 3 August 2009 and reached #20 on the UK album chart.
 The album was produced by Neil Claxton of Mint Royale at Blueprint Studios in Salford.
 Third album 10:20 was released on 29 October 2012, reaching a chart placing of #52.

 Neon Twang was released on 10 March 2014.
 This was the last studio album to feature Martin Saunders, who left in 2018 after the Love It When I Feel Like This 10th anniversary tour, which saw the band play their debut album in full.
 The Twang announced their fifth studio album If Confronted Just Go Mad in November 2019, featuring new female backing singer Cat Mctigue.